-NOTE: Important!
-By pressing the WPS/Wi-Fi button once or twice, you can select the range for transferring information between the main router and the Repeater only.
+TIP: Note: By pressing the WPS/Wi-Fi button once or twice on a dual-band model, you can select the range for transferring information between the main router and the Repeater only.
 Both devices provide the Internet in two ranges of 2.4 and 5 GHz.
 No matter how many times you press, both networks are enhanced.

 After the WPS buttons on both devices are pressed, the Wi-Fi indicators will flash actively.
 Wait for the devices to agree on all parameters and automatically establish a connection.
 It usually takes up to a minute.

 The Wi-Fi settings will be copied from the main router, so you can move around within the extended network coverage without changing the settings of the wireless devices to be connected.

 The LED (Internet) on the Repeater will light up after the connection has been successfully established.
 Configuring the router in Repeater/Extender mode is now complete.